 My Dear Peeps, I’m Abbeville, although Her Majesty’s Postal Service gave me a longer name 37a, Church Street, Whitby, YO224AE.
-It’s a bit long-winded but it gets the letters and parcels here so that’s great.
+It’s a bit long-winded and impersonal but it gets the letters and parcels here so that’s great.

 I do have another name generously given to me by the people of Whitby and sailors using the port from around the World, not to mention new friends from the Internet, they call me “The Little Yellow Cottage” and I’m good with that.